 - PIPA does not restrict the storage of, or access to, personal information from outside Canada.
-As long as privacy is sufficiently protected, data can be stored or accessed from outside Canada.
-FIPPA requires Privacy Impact Assessments to be completed before sensitive private information can be stored outside of the country. - PIPA requires consent for the collection, use, and disclosure of personal information. - FIPPA does not permit the collection, use and disclosure of personal information on the basis of consent to the same extent as PIPA.
-Instead, it operates on the principle of appropriate authority and "notification" for collection of information. - PIPA requires the personal information to be readily available to the client, and allows a nominal fee charge, which must not generate profit.
-FIPPA now allows the BC government to charge a \$10 fee for all general freedom of information (FOI) requests.
+As long as privacy is sufficiently protected, data can be stored or accessed from outside Canada. - PIPA requires consent for the collection, use, and disclosure of personal information. - FIPPA does not permit the collection, use and disclosure of personal information on the basis of consent to the same extent as PIPA; instead it operates on the principle of appropriate authority and "notification" for collection of information.